zazuko/csv-validate/README.md

 To use in an application simply `import 'csv-validate/csv-validate.js'` and place a `<csv-validate>` tag in your HTML. (**requires build with webpack**)

+To use in an environment where building is problematic or there is not build you import `'csv-validate/dist/csv-validate.js'` instead.

 ![WebUI screenshot](img/csv-validate_WebUI.png)

 The element can be run locally by simply `npm start`.